International security advisor Dr. Uwe Nerlich is a founding director of the Centre for European Security Strategies (CESS) based in Munich, Germany.

-The centre provides an international network for research and consultancy supporting governments, international organisations, industry and the media to understand and meet strategic threats.
+The center provides an international network for research and consultancy supporting governments, international organisations, industry and the media to understand and meet strategic threats.

 It draws on expertise from many countries and disciplines seeking to integrate strategic, operational and technical approaches and deals with international crises, environmental and natural disasters and terror scenarios through analyses, policy studies, scenario development, risk assessment and tool development.